 With cataracts, the crystalline lens of the eye becomes gradually clouded, causing impaired vision.
 The cloudy lens needs to be removed and replaced by an artificial intraocular lens to restore vision.
 Watch the video to learn about the changes in the natural lens and the process of cataract surgery.

 What happens during treatment

 Cataract surgery has proven to be a safe and effective treatment method for many years.
-As the most common surgical procedure in the world, it is a routine treatment usually performed on an out-patient basis.
-It takes between 15 to 30 minutes.
+As the most common surgical procedure in the world, it is a routine treatment usually performed on an out-patient basis.1 It takes typically between 15 to 30 minutes.
 The surgery is performed on one eye at a time.
 The second eye if also affected by cataract is usually treated a few days to a few weeks later.
-However, it becomes more and more common to treat both eyes in one procedure, at the same day.
+2

 Here is a step-by-step guide to everything that occurs before and during the process: from preparations at home to walking out of the operating room.